This Ambrosia Salad recipe is an old family favorite. Sweet and refreshing, this side dish (or dessert) needs just a handful of ingredients.

 What is Ambrosia Salad?

-Ambrosia means ‘food of the gods’.
-This version is our family favorite.
-While it’s called “salad,” ambrosia salad is more dessert-like and is often served as a side dish for Christmas, Easter dinner, or Thanksgiving.
-This version has pineapple, coconut, mandarin oranges, and mini marshmallows in a creamy base.
+Ambrosia means ‘food of the gods’, and this version is a family favorite.
+While it’s called a salad, ambrosia salad is more like a light, creamy dessert that often makes an appearance as a side dish during the holidays.
+This version has pineapple, coconut, mandarin oranges, and mini marshmallows all folded together in a sweet, creamy base.

 Holly’s Recipe Highlights